-The Win Strategy 3.0 is Parker's business system that defines the goals and initiatives that drive growth, transformation and success.
+The Win Strategy 3.0 is Parker's business system which defines the goals and initiatives that create responsible, sustainable growth and enable Parker's long-term success.
 It works with our purpose, which is a foundational element of The Win Strategy, to engage team members and create responsible and sustainable growth.
 Our shared values shape our culture and our interactions with stakeholders and the communities in which we operate and live.